MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/routing-with-expressroute.md

 The following are scenarios where communications from Office 365 to your on-premises network will be initiated.
 To simplify your network design, we recommend routing these over the Internet path.

-- Any SMTP services including but not limited to Mail from an Exchange Online tenant to an on-premises host and SharePoint Online Mail send from SharePoint Online to an on-premises host.
-SMTP routing over ExpressRoute has known failure modes in certain common scenarios and should be avoided.
+- SMTP services such as mail from an Exchange Online tenant to an on-premises host or SharePoint Online Mail sent from SharePoint Online to an on-premises host.
+SMTP protocol is used more broadly within Microsoft's network than the route prefixes shared over ExpressRoute circuits and advertising on-premises SMTP servers over ExpressRoute will cause failures with these other services.

 - ADFS during password validation for sign-in.